ravi-kumar-pilla/shareableviz-action/README.md

 After you've completed the configuration, trigger the workflow as per the workflow trigger condition.

-- The GitHub workflow `Publish and share Kedro Viz` should start with your commit message
+- The GitHub workflow `Publish and share Kedro Viz` should start.
+You can find it in the Actions tab with your commit message.
-- Once the workflow is successfully completed, the artifacts of your Kedro-Viz static site will be uploaded to the `publish-branch` input specified to the action.
-Defaults to `gh-pages`.
+- Once the workflow is successfully completed, the artifacts of your Kedro-Viz static site will be uploaded to the `publish-branch` input specified to the action if your GitHub pages publishing source is branch.
+- If your GitHub pages publishing source is a custom GitHub Actions workflow, you need to select the above workflow `.github/workflows/shareableviz.yml` as the source.
-- If you have configured GitHub Pages for your repository, you can access the static site at `http://<username>.github.io/<repo-name>`
+- You can access the static site at `http://<username>.github.io/<repo-name>`

+## Credits

+The list of third party actions used in this project, with due credits to their authors and license terms.
+More details can be found inside the folder of each action.

+### Deploy to GitHub Pages when publishing source is branch

+We use the GitHub action [peaceiris/actions-gh-pages](https://github.com/peaceiris/actions-gh-pages) to deploy the static site to a publish branch which is released under [MIT license](https://github.com/peaceiris/actions-gh-pages?tab=MIT-1-ov-file#readme)

+### Deploy to GitHub Pages when publishing source is a custom GitHub Action Workflow

+We use the GitHub actions [actions/upload-pages-artifact](https://github.com/actions/upload-pages-artifact) and [actions/deploy-pages](https://github.com/actions/deploy-pages) which are released under MIT license.

 ## License